ECS-CS/html/Y1-Q4-Capstone/Week2Day1.md

 ```

 2. Insert `<p></p>` tags around **My Content Goes Here** in the HTML element we added above.
 3. Change **My Content Goes Here**.
-Must be a minimum of 3 sentences, welcoming users to your webpage.
+This section describes your webpage to your users.
+Be descriptive and warm: Include text, pictures, videos, etc..
 4. You probably noticed the `<p></p>` tags you added, are already styled.
 Let's add a class to the `<p></p>` tags.
 Add **class="myAbout"** to the opening `<p>` tag.

 **HINT:**